Amrut23/Aeron_assignment/part1_file_upload/README.md

 # File Upload Portal

-This is a simple web application built using Flask that allows users to upload files along with metadata.
-The application supports file uploads, metadata storage, file downloads, and file deletion.
+Welcome to the File Upload Portal — a small, friendly, and slightly whimsical app that helps you stash, track, and retrieve your files with charm.

+This Flask app lets you upload files with metadata, see all uploads, download files, and delete items you no longer need.
+It's perfect for quick demos, experiments, or as a base for a more advanced media manager.

-## Features
+## Features ✨
-- Upload files with metadata (e.g., log date/time, description, uploader name).
+- Upload files and add helpful metadata (log date/time, description, uploader are recorded).
-- Supported file types: `.log`, `.pdf`, `.csv`, `.zip`.
+- Supports `.log`, `.pdf`, `.csv`, `.zip` files — with a 16MB size limit.
+- A playful, responsive UI with helpful hints and a tiny confetti celebration on success.
-- View a list of all uploaded files with metadata.
+- Download or delete uploaded files with a single click.
-- Download uploaded files.
-- Delete files and their associated metadata.
+- Metadata is stored locally as `metadata.json` for simple demo purposes.

 ## Prerequisites
 - Python 3.8 or higher